demisto/content/Packs/CiscoStealthwatch/Integrations/CiscoStealthwatch/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### cisco-stealthwatch-query-flows-initialize
 ***
-Initialize flow search based on parameters.
-Please provide start time, time range, or start time and end time.
+Initializes the flow search based on specified arguments.
+Must provide a start time, time range, or start time and end time.

 #### Base Command